Thetaquest/Thetaquest/README.md

 run ` npm install `
 2. `node index.js`
    <br/>
-3. Ensure you have truffle installed on your system and Metamask install on your chrome browser

 To run the application on the browser: Back to your first terminal<br/>